Mike Toglia Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.
+- The White Sox pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The White Sox's 4.67 team ERA ranks 25th across all MLB pitching staffs.
+- The White Sox's 4.73 team ERA ranks 26th among all MLB pitching staffs.

-- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he went 6 1/3 innings, allowing three earned runs while giving up six hits.
+- His last appearance came on Sunday against the Milwaukee Brewers, when the right-hander tossed seven innings, surrendering two earned runs while allowing five hits.

-- The 29-year-old has put up an ERA of 3.20, with 6.4 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .251 against him.

 © 2023 Data Skrive.
 All rights reserved.